LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

-Studio: Strings and Arrays
+Studio: Strings and lists
 ==========================

 Strings are **ordered collections** of *characters*, which are strings of length 1.
 The characters in a string can be accessed using **bracket notation**.

-Arrays are ordered collections of items, which can be strings, numbers, other arrays, etc. The items/elements/entries stored in an array can be accessed using bracket notation.
+lists are ordered collections of items, which can be strings, numbers, other lists, etc. The items/elements/entries stored in an list can be accessed using bracket notation.

-Strings are **immutable**, whereas arrays can be changed.
+Strings are **immutable**, whereas lists can be changed.

-Strings and arrays have **properties** and **methods** that allow us to easily perform some useful actions.
+Strings and lists have **properties** and **methods** that allow us to easily perform some useful actions.

 String Modification